-Non-controlling interests represent equity interests in subsidiaries that are not attributable to the REIT.
+Non-controlling interest represents equity interest in subsidiaries that is not attributable to the REIT.
 For all of the REIT's subsidiaries, the share of the net assets of the subsidiaries that is attributable to non-controlling interest is presented as a component of equity.